KxSystems/docs-v1/docs/dashboards/barchart.md

 ### _Tooltip Top distance_

-Sets distance from mouse in pixels at which tooltip appears
+Sets in pixels the distance from the mouse at which the tooltip appears

 ### _Tooltip Helper_